-MS students who pass the written qualifying examination and later enroll in the PhD program are not Graduate Group in Epidemiology and Biostatistics Handbook 2020-2021 Page 29 required to take the written qualifying examination again.
+MS students who pass the written qualifying examination and later enroll in the PhD program are not required to take the written qualifying examination again.

-7.4.5 The PhD Candidacy Examination
+7.3.13 The PhD Candidacy Examination

 In order to advance to candidacy for the PhD degree in Biostatistics, a student must successfully pass a candidacy examination.
+This examination satisfies the requirements of the University's required "Candidacy Examination".